flozanorht/testphp-ubi/README.md

 # php-ubi

-NO WORKING NEITHER UBI7 NOT UBI8.
-On ubi7 need to find how to start php with httpd both from scl -- httpd not activating php module.
-On ubi8 httpd cannot talk to fgci php

-Minimal "hello, world" container image based on Red Hat's Universal Base Image (UBI) and PHP.
+Minimal "hello, world" container image based on Red Hat's Universal Base Image (UBI) and PHP with Apache HTTPd from Software Collection Library (SCL).

-For more information about UBI, see: https://www.redhat.com/en/blog/introducing-red-hat-universal-base-image
+For more information about UBI, see: https://www.redhat.com/en/blog/introducing-red-hat-universal-base-image and https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html-single/building_running_and_managing_containers/index?lb_target=stage#using_red_hat_universal_base_images_standard_minimal_and_runtimes

+For more information about SCL, see: https://access.redhat.com/documentation/en-us/red_hat_software_collections/3/

-This is a long-running container that returns a "hello, world" HTML page.
+This is a long-running container that returns a "Hello, world!"
+HTML page.
+Not very dynamic, I know. ;-) Just make sure you see no '<?php' tags in the generated page.

 You need a Red Hat Developer's account to grab the service account user name and token to download the UBI base images.
 It is free. :-)
 You can also use the unauthenticated registry while it is still available.